Skip to content

 Basic mode

-Basic mode enables you to configure your schedule without the need to write a Quartz cron expression explicitly.
-In Basic mode, you can choose the time of the schedule, set the schedule to run every X days, or specify specific days of the week.
-Data Loader will convert your selections into a Quartz cron expression.
+Basic mode lets you configure your schedule without the need to write a Quartz cron expression explicitly.
+In Basic mode, you need to:

 Set frequency basic mode